Nigel Parkinson: Biography

 Parkinson is the official artist for Dennis the Menace in The Beano.
 His career in comics began in 1980.
 Over the following twenty years he worked for many British publishers including for example Fleetway drawing Thunderbirds, Stingray, Scouse Mouse and others, BBC Magazines drawing strips based on TV shows like Grange Hill, Baywatch, and as a 'ghost' artist for many titles published by D.C.
 Thomson.
 His first work for The Dandy was in 1982; his first work for The Beano was in 1996.
 He started drawing Bea in October 1998.
 Parkinson also occasionally draws The Bash Street Kids, and was particularly active on that strip between 1999 and 2001.
 He also ghosted Mike Pearse's style for the spin-off strip Singled Out in BeanoMAX.

 In 1998, Parkinson started work on The Dandys then-new football-mad character, Owen Goal, redefining the strip and drawing it until Dandy Xtreme in 2007.

-In 1999 Parkinson commenced drawing Dennis the Menace initially alternating his interpretation of the character with artist David Parkins, until 2003 and in 2010/11 with Jim Hansen, Barrie Appleby and Tom Paterson.
-In 2012 he was commissioned by D.C.
+In 1999 Parkinson commenced drawing Dennis the Menace initially alternating his interpretation of the character with artist David Parkins, until 2003.
+From 2003 onwards he intermittently drew Dennis the Menace varying frequently with other artists on the Beano's front cover artwork.
+Particularly August 2007 until Mid October 2007 saw Parkinson draw Dennis on the majority of the weekly issue covers.
+Parkinson continued this trend of occasionally drawing Dennis rotating regularly with other artists, up until issue #3477 April 4th 2009.After the launch of the 2009 animation series later that August Parkinson and other previous artists were replaced by Jim Hansen, Barrie Appleby and Tom Paterson for the tenure of the run of the 'Dennis and Gnasher' animation series.
+However he did make a brief return to drawing the front cover artwork for issue #3529 10th April 2010.
+In August 2012 he was commissioned by D.C.
 Thomson to become the sole official Dennis artist.
 At the same time he was asked to draw Minnie the Minx in the Beano, which he both drew and wrote, often with Paul Palmer, before handing over the strip to him in 2016.